datasci611/bios611-projects-fall-2019-b-phung/project_2/README.md

 Considerations for future updates include:
 * Is there a better way to browse through the list of clients?
 The original data set had upwards of 70,000 entries, and collating them by client has still left use with over 15,000 unique clients.
+* Incorporate other macro trends in the vein of unemployment rate such as consumer price index, or housing prices in Durham.